xmacex/connect-opz/README.md

 Connect OP-Z as an audio device on norns.

-This norns program has a single purpose, namely to connect monone norns to teenage engineering OP-Z audio over USB.
+This norns program has a single purpose, namely to connect monone norns to teenage engineering OP-Z audio over USB for both input and output.

 I hope to improve my setup in the following regards:

 1. Audio signal from OP-Z headphones to norns input is weak and loses in quality when driving OP-Z at full volume.
 USB audio has more *umph*
-1. OP-Z reserves the audio in of norns.
+1. OP-Z reserves the audio in jack of norns shield.
 1. Less is more.

 WARNING: Do not disconnect or turn off the OP-Z when it has been